 - Interpret and ensure compliance with Title IX, as well as Conference and NCAA rules, regulations, policies and procedures.

 - Serve on NCAA and professional organization boards and represent the Conference to build relationships with internal and external constituents, as appropriate.

 - Accept other duties and responsibilities as assigned by the Board of Directors.

 - Proven track record in leadership, integrity, communications, and strong work ethic.

 - A bachelor’s degree is required; an advanced degree is highly desirable.

 - Substantial experience in collegiate athletics administration or equivalent experience in a related field.

-- Strategic planning and revenue generation experience is preferred.
+- Revenue generation experience is preferred.

-- Proven ability to select, recruit, motivate, inspire, mentor, and retain high-performing individuals, with an emphasis on racial and gender equity.
+- Proven ability to select, recruit, motivate, inspire, mentor, and retain high performing individuals, with an emphasis on racial and gender equity.